zammad/zammad-org/src/en/reference/glossary.md

 Escalation
 : An escalation is what happens after the deadline for a ticket has passed.
-You can configure it with Zammad's SLAs.
+You can configure it within Zammad's SLA (Service Level Agreement) feature.
 An escalated ticket is marked red in your taskbar and the overviews.

 Exchange Integration
 : The Exchange integration allows you to sync your contacts from your